ads8046/diversio-frontend-exercise/README.md

 can fail a fetch request.
 To make sure I built working components, I defined a fixed array of colors instead of initially relying on the array fetched from the mock fetchColors "API"/Promise.

-3. I populated each component with a pre-defined set of colors.
+3. I populated each component with a pre-defined set of colors, and added the expected functionality such as the necessary events that need to occur when the user interacts with the widget and managing the component state.

 4. After a lot of debugging with Chrome and React dev tools and confirming the functionality using pre-determined, I tested the web applicating by passing the values from the API call.